 Cheltenham Racecourse, November

-The Cheltenham Open, separate to the Cheltenham Festival, is one of the more popular jump season events in the calendar.
+The November Meeting, formally known as the Cheltenham Open, separate to the Cheltenham Festival, is one of the more popular jump season events in the calendar.
 It runs for only three days in mid November through Friday to Sunday, which is pretty uncommon, but much more accessible for the majority of race goers these days.
 The event takes place at Cheltenham Festival, but since the it’s introduction back in the 1960’s has seen it jump around from a number of different race courses, before finding it’s home at Cheltenham.

 The racing is spread pretty thick over the three days although it could be argued that it doesn’t have the pedigree that some of the higher profile events do, as named above.
 Some of the racing highlights include the Handicap Chase, Cross Country Chas e the Jockey’s Handicap hurdle.
 The Saturday includes the Paddy Power Gold Cup, and thanks to sponsorship from Paddy Power it gets a lot of media coverage and in turn a load of the best horses for its class.